 Show All Answers

-Additions, garages, decks, and interior remodels will be 1/2 of the original permit fee for a six (6) month extention.
+Additions, garages, decks, and interior remodels will be 1/2 of the original permit fee for a six (6) month extentsion.
 Contact the Building Department for additional information at 630-530-3030.
-Click this link for information regarding permits: Permit Requirements
+For more information regarding permits, please view: Permit Requirements

 The State of Illinois also offers numerous financial incentives such as tax credits, grants, and loans to businesses.
 More information is available at the Illinois Department of Commerce and Economic Opportunity.
 As well, the Elmhurst Economic Development Office has worked with local lending institutions and the City of Elmhurst to provide creative financing opportunities for new and existing businesses.